dascog/terraform-2day/labs/student/4-blue-green/README.md

 * If it's not already visible, open the Terminals frame using `CTRL '` or View -> Terminal.
 * On the top-right of the Terminal frame the kind of shell you are using is displayed.
 If it is anything other than `bash`, click on the down arrow by the `+` sign and select the Git Bash option.
 ## 4. Follow the instructions in the Tutorial
-* All the instructions *should* execute as expected with the exception of the following corrections:
+* All the instructions *should* execute as expected.
 ## 8. Remember to clean up your resources before finishing
 * In this case you need to be careful to do a `terraform destroy` using the last `-var` argument you used for `terraform apply`.